CJWZhang/intro-to-sqlite/README.md

 Use DB Browser to explore this database before you write any code!

 ### Endpoints
+All of my endpoints are GET endpoints :)

 1. /users -> get all users in the user table

 2. /users/create -> create a user given id and name